Dennis Edwards: 1993–2017: The Temptations Review featuring Dennis Edwards

 In 1993, Edwards recorded his third solo album Talk to Me with the Three Gems record label.
 The album was primarily recorded at the Strawberry Skys recording studios in Columbia, South Carolina.
 By this time, Edwards had moved to St. Louis, Missouri to move closer to his mother.
 In September 1994, he told the St. Louis Dispatch that despite not being an active member of the Temptations, he was still actively performing.
 That same month, the Temptations received a star on the Hollywood Walk of Fame.
 The surviving members, as well as relatives of Ruffin, Kendricks, and Paul Williams were in attendance at the induction ceremony and received plaques in their honor.
 Edwards was noticeably absent, in which he later claimed he was not informed about the honor.

 As early as 1995, Edwards began touring under the name "Dennis Edwards and the Knew Temptations", prompting a legal battle between himself and Otis Williams.
 In November 1997, a federal judge ruled that Edwards could continue performing under their current name; Edwards' then-manager felt using "Knew" was "unique, different, and an attention getter."
 However, Williams appealed the ruling, in which Edwards was legally barred from using the band's name, which led Edwards's group to be called the Temptations Review featuring Dennis Edwards.
 Edwards's group eventually included Paul Williams Jr. (son of original Temptations member Paul Williams).

 In 1998, Edwards' Don't Look Any Further: the Remix Album was released, containing updated dance mixes and the original 1984 track.
 For the album, he re-recorded the hit single with the Weather Girls.
 Also that same year, Edwards was portrayed by Charles Ley in the biographical mini-series The Temptations.

 In 2013, Edwards (as a member of the Temptations) was inducted into the Rhythm and Blues Music Hall of Fame.
 They were also awarded a Grammy Lifetime Achievement Award.
 The Temptations Review was inducted into the Rhythm and Blues Music Hall of Fame on October 4, 2015.

 Personal life and death

-Edwards had a relationship with singer Aretha Franklin, who stated he was the inspiration behind her 1972 soul song "Day Dreaming".
+Edwards was engaged to singer Aretha Franklin, who stated he was the inspiration behind her 1972 soul song "Day Dreaming".
+Reflecting on their relationship, Edwards later said, "Let me say it like this.
+I should have married Aretha.
+It was all in my court and I think I’m the one that was so scared of marrying this superstar."
 Edwards was briefly married to Ruth Pointer, whom he wed in Las Vegas on December 21, 1980, and divorced in 1983.
 The couple had one daughter, Issa Pointer, who became a member of her mother's vocal group, the Pointer Sisters.
 Edwards moved to Florissant, Missouri in the 1980s to be closer to his mother.

 Edwards died in an Illinois hospital on February 1, 2018, two days before his 75th birthday.
 He had been battling meningitis before his death.
 He is interred at Jefferson Barracks National Cemetery in St. Louis County, Missouri.